magneticio/vamp2setup/README.md

 - project: the name of the cluster to which the Virtual Cluster belongs.
 This label will be addedd if it is missing.

 Provided the first two labels are set, upon being deployed, Vamp will import all resources into the current Project and Cluster and add the two missing labels to the namespace.
-For this example you can just use the following yaml
+For this example you can just use the following yaml (also available in the samples folder)

 ````
 apiVersion: v1